abnsol/Math/README.md

-Codes for the math concepts on Numberphile.
+Codes for different math concepts.